Dennis Reboletti

 Dennis Reboletti is a former Republican member of the Illinois House of Representatives, representing the 46th district since 2007.
 He was elected State Representative on November 7, 2006, defeating Democratic candidate Joe Vosicky.

 Reboletti is a former Will county Assistant State's Attorney and former Addison Township Trustee.
 He has a B.A. in political science from Eastern Illinois University, and a J.D. from Valparaiso University School of Law.
 Reboletti previously ran for Illinois Senate in the 23rd district in 2004, but lost in the Republican primary to Carole Pankau.
 He is the former Addison Township Supervisor.
-Reboletti ran for another term as Supervisor, but lost in April of 2025.
+Reboletti ran for another term as Supervisor, but lost in April 2025.

 Reboletti's first House bill

 On January 26, 2007. freshman State Representative Dennis Reboletti filed House Bill HB457 which proposed Schedule I classification for the psychoactive herb Salvia divinorum, including :"the seeds thereof, any extract from any part of that plant, and every compound, [...] derivative, mixture, or preparation of that plant".

 The bill does not mention the active chemical constituent salvinorin A. Salvia expert Daniel Siebert criticised this wording as being: "absurdly broad in scope, for it implies that any substance extracted from Salvia divinorum (water, chlorophyll, whatever) would be treated as a Schedule I controlled substance under the proposed law."